-- Burning natural gas - · Products that release chemicals

-Edgar takes a really long shower trying to wake up.
-The water is hot thanks to a water heater that burns natural gas releasing Nitrogen oxides and carbon dioxide into the air.
-Then it doesn't completely burn, natural gas also releases methane.
+Air pollutants from: Burning natural gas Products that release chemicals Edgar takes a really long shower trying to wake up.
+The water is hot thanks to a water heater that burns natural gas releasing nitrogen oxides and carbon dioxide into the air.
+When it doesn't completely burn, natural gas also releases methane.
 The soap, shampoo, and shaving cream Edgar uses release Volatile Organic Compounds (VOCs) into the air.
 Edgar can make a lot of air pollution as he showers.